 Do you already have a Time & Attendance System?

 What is a biometric time and attendance system?

 A biometric time and attendance system is an employee clocking solution that not only ensures workers can be tracked accurately, and therefore paid for the correct amount of hours, but removes the risk of “buddy punching” by using physiological recognition methods to verify a particular individual.

 In a matter of seconds, a member of staff can be recognised, clocked in or out, and have their on-site whereabouts confirmed.
 These methods are completely safe and data can be stored in numeric codes instead of recognisable patterns to increase confidentiality.

 An added benefit of biometric systems is that they can also be set up to improve workplace security when installed across different parts of a site, allowing access into certain areas only to accredited individuals.

 In the case of time and attendance software, it is likely that only verification, not identification, will be required: an employee is matched against the relative record within the HR database, and their presence on-site is recorded by the system.

 So what types of biometric recognition are available to businesses in the UK, and how does each type work in the context of time and attendance?

+Fortunately, here’s where we can help.
 To find the best time and attendance system for your business, just fill in the form at the top of this page.
 We’ll analyse many different options and find the best suppliers for your business, in your area.
-You could even save up to 30%.

 If you are looking for a simpler time and attendance solution, there are many other methods to explore, with a range of capabilities and features.